How Can I Become a Better Singer? | The Ultimate Guide to Singing

 How do you become a good singer for beginners

-If you are the vocalist of your band and gigging, you want to make sure you have a microphone that won't cut out, but instead, will cut through the mix.
+If you are the vocalist of your band and gigging, you want to make sure you have a microphone that won't cut out but instead will cut through the mix.
 Durability is also key for touring.
 The Shure SM58 is always a classic dynamic microphone that has withstood the test of time.

 If you are recording, however, you'll want to look at condenser microphones.
 If you want to stay in the Shure family, the Shure SM7B is a great option.